 The second all-member survey was conducted in November 2016 through the new Member Engagement Zone to obtain open-ended member input on the new vision and future of the profession.
 A total of 2,716 responses were collected, representing a nearly 60-percent increase in member participation compared to the first all-member survey conducted in August on the Second Century opportunity areas (1,716 responses).

 In September, the Academy and its Foundation hosted The Nutrition Impact Summit and brought together 170 thought leaders, innovators and strategic thinkers representing the food, wellness and health care sectors.
-They co-created a desired vision of the future which is being used to inform the vision for the Academy’s Second Century.
+They co-created a desired vision of the future which is being used to inform the vision for the Academy’s Strategic Plan.

 Key aspects of the developing vision include:

 - Diverse careers for food and nutrition professionals

 - Dedication to collaboration

 - Accelerating progress in solving the greatest food and nutrition challenges of the 21st century